The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: Sub-exponential growth of derivatives

-We will prove that Theorem \ref{Katok} is also true if one considers the space $N := \Sigma \times M$ and the map $F$ as before (Observe that $\Sigma \times M$ is not a manifold and $F$ is not a diffeomorphism) and so we will obtain a hyperbolic periodic point $(w,x)$ for $F$ of say order $k$.
-The element $w \in \Sigma$ is a periodic word of length $k$ that defines an element of $G$ having $x$ as a hyperbolic fixed point.\\
+We will prove that Theorem~\ref{Katok} is also true if one considers the space $N := \Sigma \times M$ and the map $F$ as before (observe that $\Sigma \times M$ is not a manifold and $F$ is not a diffeomorphism) and so we will obtain a hyperbolic periodic point $(w,x)$ for $F$ of say order $k$.
+The element $w \in \Sigma$ is determine by the infinite bi-concatenation of a word of length $k$ that defines an element of $G$ having $x$ as a hyperbolic fixed point, getting a contradiction.